sciZer0/7/v/README.md

 The big problem 3 is that, for now, in the industry, there is the mainstream wrong belief that only one single way is for a blockchain to build up its "51% attack" resistance:

-**the more nodes in a network, the more resilient this network is to 51% attacks.**
+**the more nodes in a network, the more resilient this network is to a 51% attack.**

-Despite the fact that the increase in the number of nodes doesn’t increase the network's bandwidth, each blockchain nevertheless strives to increase the number of nodes in the network in order to be more resilient to the 51% attacks -- inevitably increasing thereby the total amount of money that users must pay the servants (miners/validators) during each day.
+Despite the fact that the increase in the number of nodes doesn’t increase the network's bandwidth, each blockchain nevertheless strives to increase the number of nodes in the network in order to be more resilient to a 51% attack -- inevitably increasing thereby the total amount of money that users must pay the servants (miners/validators) during each day.

 For example, the Solana blockchain or Bitcoin blockchain  –   if,  only theoretically, each of them would reach a market capitalization of $1 trillion – each of them would never allow its users to pay their servants (miners/validators) in total just about say $500,000,000 a year or less, while the Vote blockchain can do it, remaining truly-decentralized and truly-democratic.

-In 2022, when the Bitcoin blockchain market capitalization was a lot lower than $1 trillion, the total amount of money that users paid their servants (miners/validators) was over $6 billions.
+In 2022, even when the Bitcoin blockchain market capitalization was a lot lower than $1 trillion, the total amount of money that users paid their servants (miners/validators) was over $6 billions.

-The traditional approach  inevitably  results in the fact that each of the existing blockchains must always strive to have lots of lots of profitable nodes in order to be more resilient to the 51% attacks -- meaning, each of the existing blockchains must always strive to be more expensive for users.
+The traditional approach  inevitably  results in the fact that each of the existing blockchains must always strive to have lots of lots of profitable nodes in order to be more resilient to a 51% attack -- meaning, each of the existing blockchains must always strive to be more expensive for users.

 Of course, undoubtedly, the traditional approach is a dead end approach.